Gl1tchs/glitch-sandbox/README.md

 ## Examples

-You can access each individual examples using keys 1-9.
+You can access each individual examples using the provided "Examples" widget within the application.
+The source code of each examples can be found under examples/ directory.

 ## Notes